IkChristine/House-Sales-Prediction-in-King-County-USA/README.md

 caculate the R^2.
 8. Fit a linear regression model to predict the 'price' using the feature 'sqft_living' then calculate the R^2.
 9. Fit a linear regression model to predict the 'price' using the list of features.
 Then calculate the R^2.
-Take a screenshot of your code.
 10. Create a list of tuples, the first element in the tuple contains the name of the estimator:
       'scale'
       'polynomial'